Bronya-Rand/reimagined-couscous/README.md

-# Weiss' Pyg Chatbot Archive
+---
+layout: page
+title: Home
+menu: main
+---

 Why hello there!
 Welcome to this collection of bots that I decided to create out of fun (and as a challenge) for the AI model "PygmalionAI".

+## FAQs

-## What will I find here?
+### What will I find here?

-Simply put, you will find some character bots that I created either for fun, seeing a request or more.
+Simply put, you will find some character bots that I created either for fun, saw someone (or several people) request and any future ones that come around via other means.
-> Some bots may have version numbers in their folders but this may not be the case for all.
-It depends on if I feel like it.

-## How do I browse this page?
+### How do I browse this page?

-Simply select the character folder in question and download either their `Scenario` or `No Scenario` version.

-Here is the list of bots available
-- [Bronya Rand [Honkai: Star Rail (H:SR)]](/%5BHSR%5D%20Bronya%20Rand/)
-- [Seele [Honkai: Star Rail (H:SR)]](/%5BHSR%5D%20Seele/)

-All bots are licensed under **CC-BY-SA-4.0**.
-Art used will always have a sauce link.
+Find the character that you want by clicking on [Bots]({% link BOTS.md %}).
+Click the arrow besides *Downloads* and download the character card/JSON file from either Github or Catbox.

+### Future bots?
+TBD.
+This is mainly a hobby project though if people *really* want more, I guess I can make this into a thing and a service.

+### Possible "lewd" bots?
+Not on Github obviously (separate Rentry page) but technically... "any bot can be lewded" if you try hard enough.
+Or you can just add lewd marks in the characters' PList in SillyTavern and be off with your day with your waifu.

+### Commissions?
+As I said, this is a hobby.
+But if there is demand and people want to shell out a few bucks I guess I can do so.
+But I will require a large pool of data first.

+### Why Github over Rentry?
+Because I wanted to have it placed somewhere I can remember down the road and like fancy. :p